Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

 A common approach to handle the general-form Tikhonov problem is to transform it to standard form \cite{elden1977}.
 That is, one computes

-and where $\bfx_0^{\bfL}$ is the component of the solution in the null space of $\bfL$.
-Here $\bfL^\dagger_\bfA$ is the $\bfA$-weighted generalized inverse of $\bfL$, defined by $\bfL^{\dagger}_\bfA = (\bfI - ( \bfA (\bfI - \bfL^\dagger \bfL))^\dagger \bfA)\bfL^\dagger$; see~\cite[Section~2.3]{Han97}. {Note that, if $\bfL$ is invertible, then $\bfL_\bfA^\dagger = \bfL^{-1}$, and, if $\bfL$ has full column rank, then $\bfL_\bfA^\dagger = \bfL^\dagger$.
+and where $\bfx_0^{\bfL}$ is the component of the regularized solution $\bfx_{\bfL}(\lambda)$ in the null space of $\bfL$.
+Here $\bfL^\dagger_\bfA$ is the $\bfA$-weighted generalized inverse of $\bfL$, defined by [4]$\bfL^{\dagger}_\bfA = (\bfI_n - ( \bfA (\bfI_n - \bfL^\dagger \bfL))^\dagger \bfA)\bfL^\dagger$; see~\cite[Section~2.3]{Han97}. {Note that, if $\bfL$ is invertible, then $\bfL_\bfA^\dagger = \bfL^{-1}$, and, if $\bfL$ has full column rank, then $\bfL_\bfA^\dagger = \bfL^\dagger$.
 If $\bfL$ is an underdetermined matrix, then $\bfL_\bfA^\dagger$ may not be the same as $\bfL^\dagger$.} In the Bayesian inverse problems literature (see \cref{sub:bayesian}), this particular change of variables is referred to as \emph{priorconditioning}~\cite{calvetti2005priorconditioners,calvetti07bayesian,calvetti2007introduction,calvetti2014inverse}, because the matrix $\bfL$ is constructed from the covariance matrix of the solution modeled as a random variable (see also \cref{subsub:connection}).
-The basic idea is that $\bfL$ can be interpreted as a preconditioner; however, preconditioning for iterative methods is often discussed in the context of accelerating iterative methods (via clustering of the eigenvalues), while priorconditioners change the subspace by including information from the prior.
+The main idea is to interpret $\bfL$ as a preconditioner; however, while preconditioning for iterative methods is often discussed in the context of accelerating iterative methods (typically via clustering of the eigenvalues), priorconditioners in \cref{eq:stdform} change the subspace for the solution by including information from the prior.
 Indeed, in earlier work that leveraged this idea without collocating it within the Bayesian framework, this approach was dubbed `smoothing norm preconditioning' and was first adopted in connection with CGLS \cite{hanke1993regularization}, and then GMRES \cite{hansen2007smoothing}.
-Additional reasons for priorconditioning are that the transformed variables may be dimensionless, which removes issues with physical units.
-Furthermore, for regularization functionals designed to promote edges, Krylov subspace methods have poor convergence whereas the transformed problem amplifies directions spanning the prior covariance, thereby improving convergence \cite{arridge2014iterated}.
+For regularization functionals designed to promote edges, Krylov subspace methods may have poor convergence whereas the transformed problem amplifies directions spanning the columns of the prior covariance matrix, thereby improving convergence \cite{arridge2014iterated}.
 Once formulation \cref{eq:stdform} is established, hybrid projection methods can be applied, which define the approximation subspace for the solution with respect to the matrix $\bfA \bfL^{\dagger}_\bfA$.
 For instance, in the case of GKB, the $k$th approximation subspace for the solution is defined as follows:

 Correspondingly, the $k$th iteration of the LSQR algorithm updates the matrix recurrence